BajpaiS01/CODSOFT/README.md

 7. Display the user's score, which can be based on the number of attempts taken or rounds won.

 # TASK 2 : STUDENT GRADE CALCULATOR

+This program calculates a student's total marks, average percentage, and grade based on marks entered for each subject.

 1. Input: Take marks obtained (out of 100) in each subject.
 2. Calculate Total Marks: Sum up the marks obtained in all subjects.
 3. Calculate Average Percentage: Divide the total marks by the total number of subjects to get the average percentage.